Biden, Harris ‘barnstorm’ Pennsylvania, make a play for Ohio on day before election

 The Biden campaign’s barnstorm of the Keystone State was an effort to leave no geographical area or demographic unturned in a battleground where both candidates have spent significant time and resources in recent weeks.
-Biden and his wife, Jill Biden, crisscrossed Western Pennsylvania, with events that targeted union workers, labor leaders, members of the African American community, suburban women and rural voters.
-Meanwhile, Harris and her husband, Doug Emhoff, focused on the eastern part of the state, with events targeting Latino voters, veterans, students and farmers.
+Biden and his wife, Jill Biden, visited western Pennsylvania with events that targeted union workers, labor leaders, African Americans, suburban women and rural voters.
+Meanwhile, Harris and her husband, Doug Emhoff, focused on the eastern part of the state, with events geared toward Latino voters, veterans, students and farmers.

-Throughout the day, Biden unleashed an extra dose of tough talk against the president, at one point calling Trump a “loser” who looked down on military families and as someone who has “refused to do the work” to help working-class Americans.
+Throughout the day, Biden unleashed an extra dose of tough talk against the president, at one point calling Trump a “loser” who looked down on military families and who has “refused to do the work” to help working-class Americans.

-Biden’s first stop Monday was a canvass kickoff in Beaver County, just outside of Pittsburgh, where he addressed supporters from unions representing plumbers, steelworkers, carpenters and firefighters.
+Biden’s first stop Monday was a canvass kickoff in Beaver County, just outside Pittsburgh, where he addressed supporters from unions representing plumbers, steelworkers, carpenters and firefighters.

 “The stakes in this election remind me of something my dad used to say: ‘Joey, a job is about a lot more than a paycheck.
 It’s about dignity.
 Respect.
 Your place in the community.
-It’s about being able to look your kid in the eye and say, “Honey, it’s going to be okay”,’ ” Biden told the crowd in Monaca, Pa.
+It’s about being able to look your kid in the eye and say, “Honey, it’s going to be okay”,’ ” Biden told the crowd in Monaca.
 “That’s a lesson I’ve never forgotten — growing up with hard-working families over in Scranton.
 But it’s a lesson Donald Trump never learned because he can only see the world from Park Avenue.”

-As he has for months, Biden hewed to his message that Trump has mismanaged the United States’s response to the coronavirus pandemic, which has killed at least 230,000 Americans and devastated the economy since February.
+As he has for months, Biden hewed to his message that Trump has mismanaged the United States’ response to the coronavirus pandemic, which has killed at least 230,000 Americans and devastated the economy since February.
 Biden also touted himself as the only candidate who could help unify the country after years of divisive rhetoric from Trump.

-And in a message he has emphasized repeatedly on recent trips Pennsylvania, Biden promised he would not ban fracking, as Trump has tried to mount a last-minute, pro-fracking push in the state.
+And in a message he has emphasized repeatedly on recent trips to Pennsylvania, Biden promised he would not ban fracking, as Trump has tried to mount a last-minute, pro-fracking push in the state.

 “No matter how many times Trump tries to lie, I will not ban fracking.
 I never said I would,” Biden said.